codemonger-io/codemonger/zola/content/blog/0013-access-log-masking/index.md

 4. [`MaskAccessLogs`](#MaskAccessLogs) transforms the new access logs file and saves the results in [`Amazon S3 transformed log bucket`](#Amazon_S3_transformed_log_bucket).
 5. [`Amazon S3 transformed log bucket`](#Amazon_S3_transformed_log_bucket) sends a PUT event to [`DeleteAccessLogs queue`](#DeleteAccessLogs_queue).
 6. [`DeleteAccessLogs queue`](#DeleteAccessLogs_queue) invokes [`DeleteAccessLogs`](#DeleteAccessLogs).
-7. [`DeleteAccessLogs`](#DeleteAccessLogs) deletes the original access logs file in [`Amazon S3 access log bucket`](#Amazon_S3_access_log_bucket).
+7. [`DeleteAccessLogs`](#DeleteAccessLogs) deletes the original access logs file from [`Amazon S3 access log bucket`](#Amazon_S3_access_log_bucket).

-You can find a CDK stack that provisions the above architecture\* for this website on [my GitHub repository](https://github.com/codemonger-io/codemonger/tree/e7562e9197a71cd914e1b8e4c964ca0adc74a859/cdk-ops); specifically [cdk-ops/lib/access-logs-etl.ts](https://github.com/codemonger-io/codemonger/blob/e7562e9197a71cd914e1b8e4c964ca0adc74a859/cdk-ops/lib/access-logs-etl.ts).
+You can find a [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) stack that provisions the above architecture\* for this website on [my GitHub repository](https://github.com/codemonger-io/codemonger/tree/e7562e9197a71cd914e1b8e4c964ca0adc74a859/cdk-ops); specifically [cdk-ops/lib/access-logs-etl.ts](https://github.com/codemonger-io/codemonger/blob/e7562e9197a71cd914e1b8e4c964ca0adc74a859/cdk-ops/lib/access-logs-etl.ts).
 I have had a CDK-specific issue there, and please refer to the [Section "Identifying the S3 bucket for CloudFront access logs"](#Identifying_the_S3_bucket_for_CloudFront_access_logs) for more details.

 The following subsections describe each component on the above diagram.